Web Analytics Made Easy - StatCounter

 Contactor problems often show up as no-start calls

-The homeowner usually notices the symptom before the part name.
+You usually notice the symptom before the part name.

 Outdoor unit silent

-The thermostat may call, but the outdoor unit does not start because the contactor or control circuit is not closing correctly.
+The thermostat may call, but the outdoor unit does not start because the contactor, control circuit, disconnect, or electrical circuit is not working correctly.

 Buzzing or chattering

-Chattering can point to contactor coil trouble, low voltage, loose wiring, or control issues.
+Chattering can point to contactor coil trouble, low voltage, loose wiring, thermostat problems, or control issues.

 Burning smell